-Look at this video by Canity which teaches their employees how they should handle angry customers.
-Being just 90-seconds long, it is a great example of how training videos don’t have to be long to be effective.
+Look at this animated corporate video by Canity which teaches their employees how they should handle angry customers.
+Being just 90-seconds long, it is a great example of how corporate explainer videos don’t have to be too long to be effective.

-Once recruitment, on-boarding, and training are all taken care of, animated explainer videos can help maintain (and even improve) company culture.
+Once recruitment, on-boarding, and training are all taken care of, corporate explainer videos can help maintain (and even improve) company culture.

 Every company has a number of elements such as mission, vision, values, ethics, work environment, etc which give personality to the company.
 These elements together make up the company culture.